 - Health informatics

-Over the past 20 years, entrepreneurs within Winnipeg's biotechnology cluster have created more than 25 globally successful companies, including Valeant Pharmaceuticals International, Intelligent Hospital Systems and Medicure Inc.
+Over the past 20 years, entrepreneurs within Winnipeg's biotechnology cluster have created more than 25 globally successful companies, including Valeant Pharmaceuticals International, ARxIUM and Medicure Inc.

-- Companies in Winnipeg’s life sciences sector currently employ approximately 6,400 workers.
+- 400 companies in Winnipeg’s life sciences sector currently employ approximately 2,400 workers.
+(Winnipeg CMA, Statistics Canada 2017)

-- Winnipeg is home to the largest pharmaceutical manufacturing sector in Western Canada, anchored by three large pharmaceutical/medicine manufacturers: Apotex Fermentation, Valeant Pharmaceuticals International and Vita Health Products.
+- Winnipeg and region is home to the largest pharmaceutical manufacturing sector in Western Canada, anchored by five pharmaceutical/medicine manufacturers: Emergent BioSolutions, Valeant Pharmaceuticals International, Apotex Fermentation, Pfizer Canada Inc. and Vita Health Products.